jar-ben/rime/README.md

 * [6] Joao Marques-Silva, Federico Heras, Mikolás Janota, Alessandro Previti, and Anton Belov.
 On computing minimal correction subsets.
 IJCAI 2013.
 * [7] Éric Grégoire, Jean-Marie Lagniez, Bertrand Mazure.
 An experimentally efficient method for (MSS, coMSS) partitioning.
 AAAI 2014.
 * [8] https://bitbucket.org/gkatsi/mcsmus

+## Citing
+If you use our tool (RIME) in your research, please cite our paper that presented RIME:
+* [1] Jaroslav Bendik and Ivana Cerna.
+Rotation Based MSS/MCS Enumeration.
+LPAR 2020 (accepted).

 ## Contact
 In case of any troubles, do not hesitate to contact me, Jaroslav Bendik, at xbendik=at=gmail.com.